Digital Technologies Have A Strong Return On Investment, Survey Says

 Attitudes toward the return on investment have shifted in the five years since the Daily Oil Bulletin’s first survey was conducted.
 In comparison to the results of the 2015 survey (in which some applications were not polled), there is much more confidence in return on investment from optimizing field workforces, with “remote” applications having seen the biggest jump in perceived return on investment.
 Of the eight comparable use cases, those that climbed the most in rank over the past five years were Remote Asset Operations, Remote Asset Inspection and Remote Asset Monitoring.

-Note: In terms of ROI, a score of three represents a return on investment comparable to other uses of capital, four is hiher than other uses of capital, and five is much higher
+Note: In terms of ROI, a score of three represents a return on investment comparable to other uses of capital, four is higher than other uses of capital, and five is much higher

 While it is a sign of shrinking workforces in the midst of a major downturn in the industry, it could also be an early indication of more to come as companies are forced to deal with the secondary crisis of the pandemic and the physical distancing that entails for employees.
 Indeed, “remote” has become a watchword in all sectors of the economy as workers have been forced to adjust to the new COVID-19 reality.
 The ability to remotely operate, inspect and monitor assets simplifies the physical distancing aspect of these activities even as it trims costs.